Riemann surfaces of second kind and effective finiteness theorems: Introduction and statements of results

 The following examples demonstrate the different nature of the problem in the two cases, the case when the base is a punctured Riemann surface, and when it is a Riemann surface of second kind.
-The first example considers holomorphic mappings from a torus with a hole to the twice punctured complex plane.
-The second example considers mappings from a planar domain to the twice punctured plane.
-It shows that for Riemann surfaces $X$ of second kind we can not expect an upper bound for the number of irreducible holomorphic objects up to homotopy depending only on the topological type of the base manifold $X$ and of the fibers.

 {\bf Example 1.} There are no non-constant holomorphic mappings from a torus with one puncture to the twice punctured complex plane.
 Indeed, by Picard's Theorem each such mapping extends to a meromorphic mapping from the closed torus to the Riemann sphere.
 This implies that the preimage of the set $\{-1,1,\infty\}$ under the extended mapping must contain at least three points, which is impossible.